royborgen/askAI/README.md

 Register on OpenAP's webpage: https://beta.openai.com/signup

 After signing up, navigate to view API keys in the menu
-1. Click your profile picture:
+1. Click on the menu "Personal" in the top right corner:
 2. Click view API keys
 3. Create new secrey key